shawenyao/jekyll-now/_posts/2020-04-08-Where-is-My-Island.md

 For full reference, see [here](https://en.wikipedia.org/wiki/Solar_zenith_angle), [here](https://commons.wvc.edu/rdawes/ASTR217/Gnomon.pdf) and [here](https://vortex.plymouth.edu/sun/sun4a.html)

-There's yet one more challenge before we can pull the trick off in Animal Crossing.
+There's yet one more challenge before we can pull ghix trick off in Animal Crossing.
 Because of the distortion introduced by the camera perspective, it's not always obvious when the shadow of an object reaches its minimum in the game.
 That is, until you can afford a _playground gym_.

 <div align="center">
   <img src="https://shawenyao.github.io/Photos/Animal Crossing/002.jpg" />
 </div>

 This baby will set you back 3000 Nook Miles, but oh-my-lord is it worth every mile.
-Since I am reasonably confident that it's made of little cubes, the playground gym forms some kind of oblique coordinate system when being placed on the ground.
+Since I am reasonably confident that it's made of little cubes, the playground gym forms some kind of three-dimensional oblique coordinate system when being placed on the ground, allowing distance to be estimated reliably on a relative basis.

 ## Putting It All Together